 Some believe by simply adding minerals back into their distilled water they’ll be able to counter the negative impacts of long-term consumption.
 Studies have shown supplementation to help, but cannot fully eliminate the deficiency and acidic issues.

 What should we be looking for as our main water source?
 Ultimately, our water should not be too acidic or too alkaline, with a pH between 6.5 and 7.5.
 It should be rich in minerals and free of toxins such as bacteria, viruses, and chemicals like chlorine and fluoride.
 If you have access to a high-quality spring water, that would be best.
 Water filtered through reverse osmosis can be used, but minerals will still need to be supplemented with this source.
 It is also safe to install a good home water filtration system and drink that filtered water.
+To achieve this, you may need to bring in a professional plumber to ensure that the job is done properly.
+You may be able to find a plumber like this on a page such as WWW.PAULTHEPLUMBERNH.COM/DURHAM-PLUMBING-HEATING-COOLING/, so that may be worth checking out.
 A good system can also be installed to the whole house to remove impurities such as chlorine from the water you bathe in.